transport-data/portal/docs/technical-documentation/README.md

 Currently all calls to the backend are done in the `queryHooks` file, which is where we are going to start

-He we will find 5 hooks
+Here we will find 5 hooks

 - useFields, this one is called at the start of the loading of the component to get the list of available columns from CKAN, returning them in the following shape
 ```